guidion-digital/terrappy/cicd.md

 Note that the `acc` environment in the example above must contain the variables `organization` and `workspace`, along with the secret `tfc_api_token`.
 If you provide both `environment_name` and inputs, the values from the inputs win.

-Currently, if `approvers` is given it will display a Terraform plan that needs to be approved (via an automatically created Github issue) on the `master` branch.
+Currently, if `approvers` is given it will display a Terraform plan that needs to be approved (via an automatically created Github issue).
 This may change in future as other approval processes are being looked into.
+Bear in mind that the approval job will continue running for a maximum of 6 hours, until the deployment is approved.
+The cheapest runner costs $2.88 every 6 hours.